 Is it safe?

 Evidence says yes.
 Although there is interesting debate about the ethics behind getting your cat 'high'.
 In fact a great read is this article authored by Professor Debra Merskin at the University of Oregan.
-Also - we welcome further discussion on our Chatty Cat forum on the K&L website, so do join this and our other forums to chat about all things cat!

 We also observe that Professor Merskin from PETA endorses catnip: